Icinga/icinga-doc/markdown/en/objectdefinitions.md

 [interval\_length](configmain.md#configmain-interval_length) directive
 from the default value of 60, this number will mean minutes.
-If you set this value to 0, Icinga will *not* re-notify contacts about problems for this host - only one problem notification will be sent out.
-Floating point values are allowed.
+If you set this value to 0, Icinga will *not* re-notify contacts about problems for point values are allowed.
 Default: 30.

 **first\_notification\_delay**: